Universal Approximation Property of Hamiltonian Deep Neural Networks: Preliminaries and problem formulation

 where $h = T\slash N$, with $N \in \Nat$, is the integration step-size, $j=0,\dots,N-1$ and $p_j$ and $q_j$ are the two state components in $\Real^{n}$.
 Moreover, by taking into account the expression of the Hamiltonian in \eqref{eq:Hamiltonian}, namely the dynamics \eqref{eq:Hamiltonian_dynamics}, we obtain the following difference equation

 Clearly, the set of weights is given by $\theta_j = \{J_j, W_j,b_j,\eta_j\}$ with $j=0,\dots,N-1$.
 With a little abuse of notation we write $\theta_j \in \Rp$ with $j=0,\dots,N-1$ and appropriate $p\in \Nat$.
-Although, in general, one has to compute the update $(p_{j+1},q_{j+1})$ of \eqref{eq:Hamiltonian_dynamics_SIE} through an implicit expression (see for instance \cite{bai2019deep,davydov2022comparative} for NN with implicit layers), it is possible to rewrite it in an explicit form, when the matrices $J_j$ and $W_j$ satisfy some assumptions, \emph{e.g.}, by choosing $J_j$ block anti-diagonal and $W_j$ block diagonal~\cite{galimberti2023hamiltonian}.
+Although, in general, one has to compute the update $(p_{j+1},q_{j+1})$ of \eqref{eq:Hamiltonian_dynamics_SIE} through an implicit expression, it is possible to rewrite it in an explicit form, when the matrices $J_j$ and $W_j$ satisfy some assumptions, \emph{e.g.}, by choosing $J_j$ block anti-diagonal and $W_j$ block diagonal~\cite{galimberti2023hamiltonian}.